 There are several types of AFOs, each designed to address specific needs.
 These include:

-While an AFO provides essential support and functionality for the foot and ankle, choosing the right shoes to pair with the device is equally important.
+While an AFO brace provides essential support and functionality for the foot and ankle, choosing the right AFO friendly shoes to pair with the device is equally important.
 Regular shoes aren’t typically designed to accommodate the unique shape and structure of an AFO, which can make it difficult for individuals to wear both the brace and standard footwear comfortably.
-Here’s why special shoes are necessary:
+Here’s why special ankle foot orthosis shoes are necessary:

-Special shoes designed for AFO wearers offer a wider and deeper fit to comfortably accommodate both the foot and the orthosis.
-These shoes also have adjustable features, such as Velcro straps or elastic laces, making it easier to secure the shoe around the AFO without compromising on comfort or fit.
+Special shoes designed for AFO brace wearers offer a wider and deeper fit to comfortably accommodate both the foot and the orthosis.
+These shoes also have adjustable features, such as Velcro straps that are usually longer or elastic laces, making it easier to secure the shoe around the AFO without compromising on comfort or fit.

 AFOs are designed to stabilize the foot and ankle, but the wrong footwear can negate their benefits.
 Shoes that are too flimsy, lack a proper heel counter, or have poor traction can increase the risk of falls and make walking difficult.